 - The Lingerer – This is also as it sounds; a handshake that lasts longer than it should.
 A lack of social skills could be perceived if you practice the lingerer, so try and make sure you’re around the ideal 3 second timeframe.

 - The Topper/Flat Palm – Depending on where you fall in this handshake, the top or the bottom, your level of power in the interaction can be inferred.
-The flat palm will offer their hand, palm facing up, while the topper with offer their hand, palm facing down.
+The flat palm will offer their hand, palm facing up, while the topper will offer their hand, palm facing down.
 The topper is trying to assert their dominance, while the flat palmer is taking a more submissive stance.

 - The Ideal – The ideal handshake lasts no more than 3 seconds – any longer can become awkward.
 The palms of the hands touch and both parties’ thumbs encircle the hand of the other.
 When gripping, a middle amount of pressure is best – not too weak and not too strong.